Cancer in rabbits

 Although rabbits develop other cancers such as lymphoma and lung cancer, uterine, ovarian, and mammary cancers in female rabbits and testicular cancer in males are quite common in rabbits that have not been spayed or neutered.

-A rabbit lives to approximately 8 to 12 years of age, but in an un-spayed female at 6 years old, the probability of uterine cancer is 50% and 85% for ovarian and mammary cancer according to the National House Rabbit Society.
+A rabbit lives to approximately 8 to 12 years of age, but in an un-spayed female at 6 years old, the probability of uterine, ovarian and mammary cancer is 50% and 85% according to the National House Rabbit Society.
 At the rabbit rescue, we have had two females where cancer started as a small lump and spread upward and outward along the mammary glands.

 If your rabbit's urine is red or pink in color (not orange or yellow), you should make an appointment with your rabbit veterinarian to have their urine tested for blood.